This room is one of the most beautiful in the Cathedral and is the center of Scottish Rite ritual work, stage plays, and other entertainment.

 The architecture is Cathedral Gothic, sometimes referred to as Medieval Gothic, and was patterned in large part after the details of the Cologne Cathedral.

-The woodwork, panels and trim are Russian curly oak.
+The woodwork, panels, and trim are Russian curly oak.
 The trusses and woodwork were stained in dark fumer oak.
 The wall panels are embellished in Gothic motif and are shaded from dark near the floor to lighter toward the ceiling.
 These symbolize how Scottish Rite teachings bring its members from darkness to light.

-The carvings on the trusses and woodwork were created by the sons of Anton Lang.
-Lang was famous for playing the part of Christ in the passion play at Oberammergau, Germany.
+The carvings on the trusses and woodwork were created by the sons of Anton Lang who was famous for playing the part of Christ in the passion play at Oberammergau, Germany.
 The four robust cherubs on each side of the theater and the two on either side of the stage holding plaques to their breasts are symbolic reference to the Ten Commandants.